-It is not a new or interesting argument to rain down laurels upon silent cinema for its vigorous, spirited transformative self-exploration.
+It is not a new or interesting argument to rain down laurels upon silent cinema for its vigorous, transformative sense of cinematic self-exploration.
 No time in cinema history matches the medium’s earliest years for pure ecstatic inventiveness and unbridled, unhinged storytelling experimentation.
 No time has seen directors and cinematographers and editors, and even producers for that matter, ever so consistently transfixed by the potential of exposing the cinematic mind by pushing it to its breaking point and moving beyond the grip of narrative storytelling to look for new and exciting ways to freshly portray the limits of fiction on screen.
-No time has ever been as hungry, or as infested in film for the sake of film itself.
+No time has ever been as hungry, or as invested in film for the sake of film itself.

 It is also not a new or interesting argument to look to 1928, the last year of silent cinema’s monopolistic dominance in the medium, as the pinnacle of the form’s artistic exploration.
 Although no one work may equal the heights of what FW Murnau achieved with 1927’s Sunrise, the sheer plethora of major and minor classics, from Dreyer’s luminous The Passion of Joan of Arc to King Vidor’s cityscape tone peom The Crowd, to Josef von Sternberg’s hazy, mystifying The Docks of New York, proves that drama was in fine form as a selection of unarguable masters looked to close out the history of silent cinema on a high note.
-Of course, they may not have known it was coming, but we auteurists are no less guilty of assuming intent in our individuals than any one else (we’re perhaps more guilty, if anything).
+Of course, they may not have known it was coming, but we auteurists are no less guilty of assuming intent in our individuals than anyone else (we’re perhaps more guilty, if anything).

 What is new and interesting, then, and today, is Victor Sjostrom’s western-horror The Wind, and so is returning it to the level of major classic it absolutely demands but has seldom been afforded.
 Surely, many consider it a mostly forgotten minor classic and those who really cut through the hits to fall in love with the album cuts of silent cinema would consider it well worth watching.
-But seldom has its peculiar blend of raw psychosis, alluring, misty imagery turned primal and combative, and unchained, combustible acting been matched in the annals of cinematic history, silent or otherwise.
+But seldom has its peculiar blend of raw psychosis, alluring imagery turned primal and combative, and unchained, combustible acting been matched in the annals of cinematic history, silent or otherwise.
 It is a major work by a major, albeit often forgotten, director at the peak of his form.

 That director: the aforementioned Victor Sjostrom, most famous for the hypnotic Swedish horror The Phantom Carriage, who manages to bring his nebulous, foggy overcast to the world of American prestige picture filmmaking almost thoroughly undiluted.
 Sure, this is not a fable of a superimposed, translucent devil’s caravan off to take a man on the edge of sanity to hell, but it’s much closer than you might imagine (silent American production companies were far more eager at this point in time to explore left-field artistic endeavors than at any time since).
 The story he chooses to tackle, actually brought to him at the behest of star Lillian Gish and from the mind of Dorothy Scarborough, who wrote the book upon which the film is based, plunges deeply and with ambiguity into the mind of its female protagonist, also played by Gish (in a mesmerizingly blunt and jagged performance stripped of artifice and left out cold on the screen for us, making it no surprise that she faced immense mental difficulty with the role).
 Perhaps more importantly, Sjostrom’s style of performing an internalized psychoanalysis with an eye for visual horror and the overpowering mojo of location and tumultuous natural forces forms the center of this tale of natural terror.

 Sjostrom’s work is also perfectly matched to the core screenplay, which follows a young woman, Letty Mason (Gish) out from an intentionally undisclosed form of hellish reality in Virginia as she escapes to the perilous Wide Open West.
 When she gets there, she is greeted by a form of instant discomfort masked only by superficial civilized gestures.
 Holed up in a desert cabin with more than one potential male suitor, she instantly becomes an object of affection, and an object of masculine power-play.
-As the film progresses and Letty struggles to find her place in the Wild West, she realizes that a life of hard work and Portestant individualism (definitely a pet theme of Sjostrom’s), the very things that make up the dreams of the American Western and American society, is incompatible with the harsh realities of grubby human, and specifically grasping male, desire.
+As the film progresses and Letty struggles to find her place in the Wild West, she realizes that a life of hard work and Protestant individualism (definitely a pet theme of Sjostrom’s), the very things that make up the dreams of the American Western and American society, is incompatible with the harsh realities of grubby human, and specifically grasping male, desire.
 And that wind outside doesn’t stop, not for her, and not for anything.